pomodux/pomodux/tests/uat/README.md

 2. **Maintain Isolation**: Ensure tests don't interfere with each other
 3. **Add Documentation**: Document test purpose and expected behavior
 4. **Update Coverage**: Ensure new features are covered by tests
-5. **Run All Tests**: Verify no regressions in existing tests
+5. **Run All Tests**: Verify no regressions (`make test`)

 ## Support

 For issues with the test suite:

 1. Check the troubleshooting section above
-2. Review the test reports for specific failure details
+2. Review the Go test output for specific failure details
 3. Check the [ADR 003](docs/adr/003-uat-testing-approach.md) for testing strategy
 4. Create a GitHub issue with detailed error information